Texas Group Takes In 32 Parents Separated From Kids At Border

-EL PASO (AP) – A charitable organization in Texas said that 32 immigrant parents who were separated from their children after crossing the U.S.-Mexico border were freed into its care, but they do not know where their kids are or when they might see them again,despite government assurances that family reunification would be well organized.
+EL PASO (AP) – A charitable organization in Texas said that 32 immigrant parents who were separated from their children after crossing the U.S.-Mexico border were freed into its care, but they do not know where their kids are or when they might see them again, despite government assurances that family reunification would be well organized.

 The release on Sunday is believed to be the first of its kind since President Donald Trump signed an executive order on Wednesday that preserved a “zero-tolerance” policy for entering the country illegally, but ended the practice of separating immigrant parents and children.